 The ability of the deep geological repository to safely contain and isolate used nuclear fuel relies on the form and properties of the waste, the engineered barriers placed around the waste and the natural barriers provided by the rock formation in which the repository will be located.
-The preferred site will be in a rock formation with desirable characteristics (geological, hydrogeological, chemical and mechanical) that support containment and repository performance to meet or exceed the regulatory expectations of the Canadian Nuclear Safety Commission (CNSC), the guidance of the United Nations' International Atomic Energy Agency and experience in other countries with long-term used nuclear fuel management programs.
+The preferred site will be in a rock formation with desirable characteristics (geological, hydrogeological, chemical and mechanical) that are consistent with the expectations of the Canadian Nuclear Safety Commission (CNSC), the guidance of the International Atomic Energy Agency and experience in other countries with nuclear waste management programs.

 The NWMO's technical program supports APM in three key areas: siting, conceptual engineering design and costing, and safety assessment.
-A strong technical program ensures that APM benefits from knowledge and innovation in the long-term care of used nuclear fuel from Canada and abroad, including Finland, France, Japan, Sweden, Switzerland, the United Kingdom and the United States.
-It also ensures that the NWMO maintains adequate human resources to manage implementation.
+A strong technical program will ensure that APM benefits from knowledge and innovation in the long-term care of used nuclear fuel from Canada and abroad, and will ensure that the NWMO maintains adequate human resources to manage implementation.